Nelson M. Holderman

 Colonel Nelson Miles Holderman (November 10, 1885 – September 3, 1953) was a United States Army officer, most notable for commanding a rifle company of the Lost Battalion during World War I for which he received the Medal of Honor.
 He was considered by many to be one of the most decorated American soldiers of the war.

 Biography

 Holderman was born in Trumbull, Nebraska, on November 10, 1885, to Upton Christian Holderman Jr. and Mary Morse.
-His father had served as a Private in Company "A", 22nd Iowa Infantry Regiment during the American Civil War.
+His father had served as a private in Company "A", 22nd Iowa Infantry Regiment during the American Civil War.
 He was named Nelson Miles Holderman after Nelson A. Miles, a leading officer in the Civil War and recipient of the Medal of Honor.
 He was the second oldest son in a family which included three older sisters and two brothers.
 In 1893, his family moved to Tustin, California, where his parents bought 30 acre of land to grow oranges, walnuts and apricots.
+After his 18th birthday he requested permission from his parents to legally change his name to Nelson Miles who was a US Army Officer and Medal of Honor recipient his father had served under in the Civil War.